jayunit100/SparkStreamingApps/deploy/README.md

 ```/opt/apache-cassandra.../bin/cassandra-cli``` followed by ```connect cassandra1.docker/9160``` .
 The connection should succeed, and then you can do things like create keyspaces etc.

+Note that tests have been automated in the run-* script...